 Stock Market Today

-The Asian stock market closed the week in negative territory.
-The Shanghai index declined 0.07%.
-The Korean Kospi stock index also moved lower by 0.66%, while the Nikkei index declined 0.41%.
-The Australian ASX 200 fell 0.54%.
+The Asian stock market closed mostly lower on the first day of the week.
+At the time of writing this, the HSI index was trading up by 0.54%.
+The Korean Kospi index also moved lower by 0.62%, while the Nikkei index declined 0.09%.
+The Shanghai index fell by 1.10%.

 Dow Jones and SP 500: Market Breadth

-The S&P 500 stock breadth also lost some steam yesterday.
-71% of the shares traded above their 200-day moving average.
-This is a change of -2% from a day earlier.
+The S&P 500 stock breadth became healthier on Friday.
+72% of the shares traded above their 200-day moving average.
+This is a change of +3% from a day earlier.

 Dow Jones Futures Today